 About first-party domains

-First-Party Domains allows Tealium services to use first-party requests, which can reduce data loss caused by ad blockers and similar technology.
+The first-party domains settings allow Tealium services to use first-party requests, which can reduce data loss caused by ad blockers and similar technology.

-The services offered in the Tealium Customer Data Hub are hosted on Tealium domains by default.
-For example, JavaScript files for Tealium iQ Tag Management are served from the tags.tiqcdn.com
+The services offered in the Tealium server-side are hosted on Tealium domains by default.
+For example, JavaScript files for Tealium iQ Tag Management are served from the tags.tiqcdn.com subdomain and the data collection endpoint for Tealium EventStream API Hub uses the collect.tealiumiq.com subdomain.
+Both of these Tealium subdomains are considered third-party domains.

 How it works

-subdomain, Tealium provides a CNAME record that must be added to your DNS database.
+When you configure first-party domains for the tags.tiqcdn.com subdomain, Tealium provides a CNAME record that must be added to your DNS database.
 A CNAME record is an alias that maps one domain name to another.
-For example, for the website www.example.com
+For example, for the website www.example.com, Tealium would provide a CNAME record for tags.example.com that points to the Tealium CDN to serve the files for iQ Tag Management.

-For more information about updating your DNS configuration, see Update endpoint configurations
+For more information about updating your DNS configuration, see Update endpoint configurations.

-When using First-Party Domains, ensure that you are using the latest version of the Tealium Collect tag.
+When using first-party domains, ensure that you are using the latest version of the Tealium Collect tag.

 Manage domain certificates

-A critical part of configuring First-Party Domains is the management of the SSL/TLS certificates for your domain, which are public key certificates that confirm that you own the specified domains and verify the encryption of your website over HTTPS.
+A critical part of configuring first-party domains is the management of the SSL/TLS certificates for your domain, which are public key certificates that confirm that you own the specified domains and verify the encryption of your website over HTTPS.
 Tealium can manage the certificates, which includes automatic renewal before the certificates expire, or you can import and manage your own certificates.

 Tealium-managed certificates

-Tealium uses AWS to generate domain certificates.
 To allow Tealium to generate your certificates, your DNS configuration must include Certificate Authority Authorization (CAA) records for at least one of the following:

 To use your own certificates, you must have access to the following SSL/TLS certificate files: